fhildeb/lukso-node-guide/3-system-setup/04-remote-access.md

 - To write and quit, type `wq` and press `Enter`.
 - To quit without saving: type `q!` and press `Enter`.

+#### Nano

+Nano is a beginner-friendly text editor on Ubuntu.
+Nano is a simple, modeless, command-line text editor included in most Linux distributions.
+It is designed to be easy to use and suitable for editing system configuration files, writing programming scripts, and other text editing tasks.

+Once you've opened a file in Nano, you can begin editing immediately.
+Navigation through the file is accomplished using the arrow keys.

+Unlike Vim, Nano doesn't have different modes like normal or insert mode.
+As soon as the file is open, you're in editing mode and can start making changes to the text.

+At the bottom of the Nano screen, you'll see a row of commands, each represented by a caret symbol (`^`) and a letter.
+The caret symbol represents the `Ctrl` key.

+- To save changes, press `Ctrl + O`, and press `Enter`.
+- To exit, press `Ctrl + X`.
+If you've made changes, will be asked to save them.
+You can press `Y` for Yes or `N` for No.

 ### 3.4.1 Edit SSH Configuration